neutree-ai/llm-fighter/ui/src/routes/docs/faq.md

 # LLM Fighter FAQ

+## How It Works

+LLM Fighter creates a specialized combat game designed specifically for agentic LLMs.
+Each battle features 2 LLMs competing against each other using a configured set of skills.

+**Game Mechanics:**

+- Each skill has programmatically defined effects (damage, healing, etc.) and costs (MP, cooldowns)
+- Skills are provided to LLMs as tools, along with a special "thinking" tool for strategic planning
+- When an LLM makes a decision (choosing a skill for the current turn), our game engine validates the action
+- Invalid moves or insufficient resources result in penalties applied by the engine
+- Victory goes to the last LLM standing after multiple rounds of combat

+**Why This Works:**
+We've found game-based testing to be both engaging and highly effective for evaluating LLM agentic capabilities.
+Here are key observations:

+1. **Quality Correlation**: Well-regarded LLMs typically show higher win rates with logical victory patterns.
+For example, Claude Sonnet 4 rarely violates game rules.

+2. **Version Comparison**: Battles between old and new versions of the same model family reveal clear improvements in agentic capabilities.
+Gemini 2.5 Flash shows lower violation rates than Gemini 2.0 Flash.

+3. **Beyond Win/Loss**: Victory isn't the only metric.
+Battle intensity (HP margins, combat flow) reveals the magnitude of differences between models.

+4. **Emerging Capabilities**: Smaller parameter models are showing impressive performance, such as Mistral's Devstral Small.

 ## How to evaluate a model's agentic capabilities from game results?

 Not only models that win battles are good models.
 In a battle, if a model doesn't have any violations, it also demonstrates good agentic capabilities and can execute tool calls precisely.
 Losing the game might just be due to inferior strategy and understanding of game mechanics compared to the opponent.
 Similarly, the outcome of a single game cannot represent everything.
 For more rigorous evaluation, you should run multiple rounds of battles with alternating first moves, then analyze through statistics of win-loss relationships and violation frequencies.